sbal2911/Handson-L8-Spark-SQL_Streaming/README.md

 - **data_generator.py/**: generates a constant stream of input data of the schema (trip_id, driver_id, distance_km, fare_amount, timestamp)
 - **outputs/**: CSV files of processed data of each task stored in respective folders.
-- **README.md**: Assignment instructions and guidelines.

 ---

 ### **2. Running the Analysis Tasks**

-You can run the analysis tasks either locally.

 1. **Execute Each Task **: The data_generator.py should be continuosly running on a terminal. open a new terminal to execute each of the tasks.
    ```bash